prgrphnrtr/mUPC/1 - laws/UPCA/UPCA.md

 ###### Article 2 - Definitions

 For the purposes of this Agreement:
-- (a) ‘Court’ means the Unified Patent Court created by this Agreement.
+- (a) ‘Court' means the Unified Patent Court created by this Agreement.
-- (b) ‘Member State’ means a Member State of the European Union.
+- (b) ‘Member State' means a Member State of the European Union.
-- (c) ‘Contracting Member State’ means a Member State party to this Agreement.
+- (c) ‘Contracting Member State' means a Member State party to this Agreement.
-- (d) ‘EPC’ means the Convention on the Grant of European Patents of 5 October 1973, including any subsequent amendments.
+- (d) ‘EPC' means the Convention on the Grant of European Patents of 5 October 1973, including any subsequent amendments.
-- (e) ‘European patent’ means a patent granted under the provisions of the EPC, which does not benefit from unitary effect by virtue of Regulation (EU) No 1257/2012.
+- (e) ‘European patent' means a patent granted under the provisions of the EPC, which does not benefit from unitary effect by virtue of Regulation (EU) No 1257/2012.
-- (f) ‘European patent with unitary effect’ means a patent granted under the provisions of the EPC which benefits from unitary effect by virtue of Regulation (EU) No 1257/2012.
+- (f) ‘European patent with unitary effect' means a patent granted under the provisions of the EPC which benefits from unitary effect by virtue of Regulation (EU) No 1257/2012.
-- (g) ‘Patent’ means a European patent and/or a European patent with unitary effect.
+- (g) ‘Patent' means a European patent and/or a European patent with unitary effect.
-- (h) ‘Supplementary protection certificate’ means a supple ­mentary protection certificate granted under Regulation (EC) No 469/2009[^9] or under Regulation (EC) No 1610/96[^14].
+- (h) ‘Supplementary protection certificate' means a supple ­mentary protection certificate granted under Regulation (EC) No 469/2009[^9] or under Regulation (EC) No 1610/96[^14].
-- (i) ‘Statute’ means the Statute of the Court as set out in Annex I, which shall be an integral part of this Agreement.
+- (i) ‘Statute' means the Statute of the Court as set out in Annex I, which shall be an integral part of this Agreement.
-- (j) ‘Rules of Procedure’ means the Rules of Procedure of the Court, as established in accordance with Article 41.
+- (j) ‘Rules of Procedure' means the Rules of Procedure of the Court, as established in accordance with Article 41.